 Lock Edits is a feature that I've helped develop with the team.
 Lock Edits allow users to maintain control over what can be edited in the document and by who.
 We wanted to allow users to have freedom to lock parts of the document or all of it.
 We also had 3-tired permissions system that can be assigned to certain users in order to dictate who had power to lock and who can't.

-Below is an example of me giving suggestions for the copy.
-The black text was written by a UX designer who wants to improve the text.
+Eventually, I gave some suggestions for the lock edit's copy.
+This particular modal allows the user to select which sections can be edited or locked.
+The black text was written by the UX designer who wants to improve the text.
 I am told to improve the Title for Modal, Subtitle description, and the Tooltip.

 In the purple text, I suggested:

-•"Manage Track Changes" for the modal's title for a straightforward and concise wording.
+• "Manage Track Changes" for the modal's title to have a straightforward and concise wording.

 As of now, lock edits improvements are still being developed.